CogSciOliver/kido-invites/README.md

+# Event Evite with Live Updates
-# Ladies' Night Soirée — quick editable site
+— quick editable site

 ## Fastest way to publish (GitHub Pages)
 1) Create a GitHub repo (public or private with Pages enabled).